GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: When cast at 3rd tier, for each tier beyond 2nd, you may either loose an additional missile or reduce the casting time by 1 action (to a minimum of 1 action).
 Each missile must have a different target.

-**Critical Failure**: You inflict a splinterous explosion in front of you.
-This influcts a pircing attack and fire attack against you.
+**Critical Failure**: You cause a splintery explosion in front of you.
+This inflicts a piercing attack and fire attack against you.
 Each gains a bonus equal to half of the spell's tier for the purpose of inflicting a critical hit.
 This destroys the missile you were to use for the spell.

 #### Rockslide